Fatehabad district: Etymology

-Fatehabad is named after Fateh Khan, son of Firuz Shah Tughlaq (who laid the foundation of Fatehabad).
+Fatehabad is named after Fateh Khan, son of Firuz Shah Tughlaq, a Muslim ruler from the Tughlaq dynasty, who reigned over the Sultanate of Delhi from 1351 to 1388.

 The name 'Fatehabad' is a combination of two words: 'Fateh' and 'ābād' where 'Fateh' is the name of eldest son of Firuz Shah Tughlaq and 'ābād' translates to 'prosperous' or 'settled'.

 History

+Vedic period

 Indo-European language-speaking Hindu sanatani people first settled on the banks of the Sarasvati and Drsadvati Rivers rivers then expanded to cover a wider area of Hisar and Fatehabad.
 The area was probably included in the kingdom of the Pandavas and their successors.
 Pāṇini mentions a number of towns in the region including Aisukari, Taushayana and Rori, which have been identified with Hisar, Tohana and Rohri respectively.
 According to the Puranas, the areas of Fatehabad district remained a part of the Nanda Empire and the real name of Fatehabad was Dhanagarh.
 The city name Dhanagarh was given by Dhana Nanda who was the King of Nanada empire and his territory was from Pataliputra to Beas river in the north.
 Furthermore, the discovery of Ashokan pillars at Hisar and Fatehabad shows that this area remained a part of Mauryan empire.
 The people of Agroha area assisted Chandra Gupta Maurya in the war against the Indo-Greek Kingdom.

+Hindu kingdoms

 After the fall of the Mauryas and Shungas, the Agras along with the Yaudheyas – the republican tribes of the region – asserted their independence.
 The Agras settled in the region covering Barwala and Agroha, the capital headquarters, from where they issued coins.
-As attested by the discovery of coin-moulds and terracottas, the region was a part of the Kushan empire.
+As attested by the discovery of coin-moulds and terracottas, the region was a part of the Kushan Empire.
 According to Anant Sadashiv Altekar, the Yaudheys made a second bid for independence towards the end of the 2nd century AD when they succeeded in freeing their homeland and ousted the Kushans.
 This finds support from seals discovered at the Agroha Mound.